Evaan2001/NewOCRApp/README.md

 What's The Logic?
 </h2>

 Every passport has a *Machine Readable Zone*, or ***MRZ*** for short.
 The MRZ is a standardized format for encoding essential passport holder information in a format that can be easily read by machine.
 It consists of two or three lines of text at the bottom of the personal information page of a passport.
+Here's a good article on [how we can decode an MRZ](https://www.linkedin.com/pulse/machine-readable-zone-mrz-decoding-globalpassag/).